networksetcetera/LODS/demo11_draft.md

 This demo is performed in the Azure Portal, and in Visual Studio Code.
 The code examples below rely on the **Azure-ServiceBus** PIP package.

+>**Note:** In Python, the spacing is important for the correct interpretation of the code.
+Be careful to keep the indentations shown in the example code when copying and pasting to the lab machine.

 ### Login to Azure